-Cornmeal market size was estimated at USD 686.0 million in 2019 and is expected to reach over USD 1023.0 billion by the end of the assessment period.
-The Cornmeal Market is suspected of experiencing moderate growth to record a CAGR of 3.7% throughout the forecast period 2020-2025.
+Cornmeal Market size was estimated at USD 686.0 million in 2020 and is expected to reach over USD 1023.0 billion by the end of the assessment period.
+The Cornmeal Market is suspected of experiencing moderate growth to record a CAGR of 3.7% throughout the forecast period 2021-2026.
 Cornmeal, according to the description, is dried corn kernels that have been crushed into one of three textures, fine, medium, or coarse.
 It is the famous dry corn due to its long shelf life, the absence of black spots, and bright colors.
 The present method of corn flour production involves first determining the corn kernels to separate the horny endosperm portion of each corn kernel from the rest of the core.

 Cornmeal is a staple food widely used in many parts of the world.
 Very finely ground cornmeal is known as cornflour.
 Cornmeal becomes an excellent healthy alternative for people with celiac disease or sensitivity to gluten.
 Cornmeal has good fiber content in the diet and rich in food nutrients like potassium, phosphorus, iron, zinc, magnesium, and niacin.
 Cornmeal has full applications in the food industry, followed by households.
 Cornmeal is widely used in the bakery, processed food, fast food, and snack industries.
 Cornmeal is becoming a sustainable and economical solution in the global food industry.